gluexprotocol/documentation/docs/gluex-apis/router-api/smart-contracts/Router.md

 The `GluexRouter` contract is deployed at the following address:

-**Contract Address**: `0x004BE7a661985c963d13C9F336E298570DfAF6D4`
+**Contract Address**: `0x6Ec7612828B776cC746fe0Ee5381CC93878844f7`

 ### Availability on Chains

-Check the chains where GlueX Router is available [here](https://gluexprotocol.github.io/router-api-swagger/#/default/get_liquidity).
+Check the chains where GlueX Router is currently available [here](https://router.gluex.xyz/liquidity).
 This provides up-to-date information about the supported chains.

 ---